-When set up properly, as part of your lead generation strategy, an automated email marketing list will continually be updating based on new contacts coming into your database that meet the list’s defining characteristics, or any combination of the characteristics.
+When set up properly, as part of your lead generation strategy, an automated email marketing list will continually update based on new contacts coming into your database that meet the list’s defining characteristics, or any combination of the characteristics.

 That means, that when you send out your next email marketing campaign, you’ll be able to send multiple emails to multiple automated lists, based on information you know they actually want to receive, resulting in better email metrics, better engagement, and better all-around lead nurturing.